John A. Carver, Jr. Chair in Natural Resources Law

 She served as Director of DU’s Lawyering Process Program from 2000 to 2007 and hosted the 2007 Association of Legal Writing Director’s Conference in Denver.
 In 2008, she returned to natural resources, teaching both Energy Law and Mining Law.
 From 2009-2010, she was designated Director of DU Law’s Environmental and Natural Resources Law Program.
 She also has taught energy and renewable energy courses as a visiting professor at Lewis & Clark Law School and at the University of Houston Law Center.

 Professor DuVivier currently coordinates the Colorado Solar and Storage Coalition and serves on the International Advisory Board of the Sustainable Development Strategies Group.
-She also is the Sturm College of Law’s Advisory Board Representative to the Institute of Energy Law in the Center for American and International Law in Plano, Texas.
-Professor DuVivier’s past service includes as Trustee-at-Large for the Rocky Mountain Mineral Law Foundation), a non-profit for which she also served as Trustee-at-Large from 2012-2015 and as a member or chair of several committees.
+She also is the Sturm College of Law’s Advisory Board Representative to the Institute of Energy Law in the Center for American and International Law in Plano, Texas, and DU’s Trustee for The Foundation for Natural Resources and Energy Law (formerly the Rocky Mountain Mineral Law Foundation), a non-profit for which she also served as Trustee-at-Large from 2012-2015 and as a member or chair of several committees.
 Professor DuVivier’s past service includes a number of officer capacities for the Association of American Law Schools’ (AALS) Natural Resources and Energy Section, including Chair of this AALS section in 2014.
-Since 2010, she has been a Vice-Chair for the Renewable, Alternative, and Distributed Energy Resources (RADER) Committee of the Section of Environment, Energy, and Resources (SEER) of the American Bar Association (ABA), and her past service includes six years as Vice-Chair of the ABA Hard Minerals Committee and ten years as Chair or Vice-Chair of the Appellate Practice Subcommittee of the Litigation Section of the Colorado Bar Association.
+From 2010 to 2020, she served as a Vice-Chair for the Renewable, Alternative, and Distributed Energy Resources (RADER) Committee of the Section of Environment, Energy, and Resources (SEER) of the American Bar Association (ABA), and her past service includes six years as Vice-Chair of the ABA Hard Minerals Committee and ten years as Chair or Vice-Chair of the Appellate Practice Subcommittee of the Litigation Section of the Colorado Bar Association.
 In 2006, Professor DuVivier was inducted as a member of the American Law Institute (ALI).